It's Time to Stand Up for American Indian/Native Studies in Texas

 The AI/NS course was slated to be heard for “First Reading” in January of 2024, but the item was mysteriously absent when the agenda was released on January 19.
 We learned later that new SBOE Board Chair, Aaron Kinsey, who was appointed by Governor Abbott in December of 2023, decided to pull the item to have more time to review the course.
 On February 2, Chair Kinsey stated that he would discuss the course with fellow SBOE members in February.
 During this time, more than 200 community members throughout Texas sent a total of more than 3 thousand emails to SBOE members, including Chair Kinsey, asking him to put the course back on the SBOE agenda for April of this year.

 As the April SBOE meeting approached, there was very little indication that Chair Kinsey had used the extra time to discuss the course details with fellow board members, instead using that time to focus on the course's recommended course materials, which are not part of the official TEKS adoption process.
 By the end of March, he stated that the course had never been put on the April agenda and that the course was already available to students as an innovative course.
 Unfortunately, the current AI/NS Innovative course, expires after 2025 (confirmed on the TEA website), and there is no guarantee that the course will be renewed.
 If the SBOE does not review the course this year, Kinsey and the board will oversee the renewal process next year, but, if approved, this would only extend its innovative pilot status temporarily.
 This will create confusion and uncertainty for many districts in Texas.
 The course is running out of time.
-If the course is not added to the June 2024 agenda, then there is no guarantee that the course will be considered for full Social Studies TEKS adoption in the future.
+The course should be reviewed and adopted as soon as possible so that districts can have time to incorporate the course into their Fall 2025 calendars.

 We continue to call on all Texas parents, educators, students, and community members to help get the American Indian/Native Studies course back on track for review and approval this year.

-While we advocate for the TEKS-based course review process to begin, districts can and should offer the already approved AI/NS Innovative course in the 2024-2025 academic year.
+While we advocate for the TEKS-based course review process to be completed this year, districts can and should continue to offer the course in current and future academic years.

 Why should you support this course?